Review of Inorganic Chemistry: Transition Metals and Their Applications

 Introduction

-In this guide, we will delve into the world of inorganic chemistry, with a particular focus on transition metals and their wide- ranging applications.
+This guide delves into the world of inorganic chemistry, focusing on transition metals and their wide-ranging applications.

 Basic Concepts